Henry and Anna Maria Martin’s Children: John Frederick (Fred) Martin, Alfred Ernest (Alf) Martin

 Consistent with an interest in family history, David has a good collection of photographs and documents from his branch of the Martins.
 Four of the photographs are reproduced here, with thanks to David for making them available.

 Fred and his wife Frances Anne (Fanny) nee Hocking had a daughter, Muriel, aged two and about eleven in the photos at right.
 Sadly, she died in her twenties leaving her brother, Kenneth, who in the family group at right was aged about nine.
 The 1907 photograph requires a rethink of the people identified as Fred and Fanny in Henry and Anna Maria Martin’s Golden Wedding photograph on p.
 399 of the book (see separate item).

-Fred and Fanny lived most of their married lives in Ferguson Avenue, Myrtle Bank where the three-generations photograph below was taken.
+Fred and Fanny lived most of their married lives in Ferguson Avenue, Myrtle Bank where the three-generations photograph at the bottom was taken.
 Kenneth (who died on January 25, 1988), a carpenter and joiner, married Edith Leech (born December 19, 1902; died August 29, 1974).
 Their son, David, graduated with a science degree from the University of Adelaide in 1962 and went on to a Masters at Imperial College London, then a Ph.D. at the University of Adelaide’s Waite campus.
 He taught biology and ecology and held senior administrative posts at the Magill and Salisbury campuses of the University of S. A. for many years.
 David and his wife Susan have two sons, James and Andrew, now in their twenties.
 So Fred’s branch of the Martin family lives on.